 The Apple MacBook Pro has poor serviceability.
 To access the internals, you have to remove eight P5 screws, pry the panel open with a tool, pull the panel towards to bottom of the laptop, and then upwards to remove it.
 Unfortunately, the only replaceable part is the battery, and it requires a lot of effort to get it out.
 It's certainly better than previous MacBooks, but not by much.
 If you want a workstation with user-replaceable memory and storage, check out the Dell Precision 5560 (2021).
 Opening the laptop and changing the hardware may void the manufacturer's warranty.

 The Apple MacBook Pro's screen displays exceptionally sharp images and text thanks to its high pixel density.
 The notch isn't part of the 16:10 display, so you aren't losing any screen real estate.
 The space beside the notch is extra space that now holds the menu bar.
 We'll review the 14 inch Apple MacBook Pro separately.
+If you want a mobile workstation with an even larger display, check out the MSI WS76 (2021).

 The Apple MacBook Pro's display supports ProMotion, meaning its refresh rate can ramp up to 120Hz depending on the task or content on the screen, like variable refresh rate.
 This adaptive technology makes motion appear smoother and the system more responsive, but it also helps extend battery life when the content on the screen is inactive.
 It does work similar to other VRR technologies; however, the application needs to support it to be functional.
 It's worth noting that you can't set the refresh rate to a fixed 120Hz as there's only a 'ProMotion' setting for any refresh rate above 60Hz.